Historical Fiction – Ultimate Guide To Escaping Into the Past

 Historical Fiction – Is the Story Real or Fake?

-The action and detail in the story, however, can be a mix of actual historic events along with ones that are completely imagined and made up by the author.
+The action and detail in the story, however, can be a mix of actual historical events along with ones that are completely imagined and made up by the author.

 If that seems confusing, it may be easier to understand with an example like this –

-The classic A Christmas Carol by Charles Dickens was set in Victorian England and is historically accurate in terms of the setting and the traditions and social mores of the time, but Ebeneezer Scrooge is not a real person.
+- A Christmas Carol by Charles Dickens – Set in Victorian England and historically accurate in terms of the setting and the traditions and social mores of the time, but Ebeneezer Scrooge is not a real person.

-Another example is this – The Adventures of Tom Sawyer.
-Set by the Mississippi River in the 1840s, the setting is historically accurate.
+- The Adventures of Tom Sawyer – Set by the Mississippi River in the 1840s, the setting is historically accurate.
 Mark Twain created the characters of Tom Sawyer and Huck Finn from the experiences of boys he grew up with, but the characters themselves were not real people.

-Another excellent example is Winter Garden by Kristin Hannah.
-Central to this story is the siege of Leningrad which is a well-known historical event, but in the book Winter Garden we meet fictional characters who supposedly lived through this very real event.
+- Winter Garden by Kristin Hannah – Central to this story is the siege of Leningrad, which is a well-known historical event, but in the book Winter Garden, we meet fictional characters who supposedly lived through this very real event.

 So, back to the original question of whether a historical fiction novel is real or fake.